xari/xari-dev/content/blog/better-unnesting/index.md

 ![Punk API](./punk_api.png)

 Let's have a look at the data.
-I requested this data from the [Punk API](https://punkapi.com/), stored it in a variable called `beers`, shown below.
+I requested this data from the [Punk API](https://punkapi.com/), and stored it in a variable called `beers`, shown below.

 ```js
 beers // Array(325) [{…}, {…}, {…}, {…}, {…}, …]